-INSTRUCTOR:Tina MartelPHONE:(780) 539-2814OFFICE:L216E-MAIL:tmartel@gprc.ab.caOFFICE HOURSOnly by appointment.
-All office hours are virtual.

-CALENDAR DESCRIPTION:
+INSTRUCTOR: Tina Martel PHONE: (780) 539-2814

+OFFICE: L216 E-MAIL: tmartel@gprc.ab.ca

+OFFICE HOURS Only by appointment.
+A

-This is a studio course for the student who is familiar with the basic elements and principles of three-dimensional design.
+CALENDAR DESCRIPTION: This is a studio course for the student who is familiar with the basic element and principles of three-dimensional design.
 This is a two-term course offered over fall/winter terms.
 It is identifiable in the Schedule of Courses (Timetable) with a Part A and a Part B. Students must register in both the Part A and the Part B of all types of sections offered (sections, labs, seminars, etc.) for this course.